aashrafh/bigtable/README.md

 # About
-A simulation if a distributed system to apply the BigTable concepts which has three major components:
+A simulation of a distributed system to apply the BigTable concepts which has three major components:
 - One Master Server
 - Two Tablet Servers
 - Many Clients